“Two souls dwell, alas, in my breast’ (Faust I)

 Claudia says:

-I was very touched by this article, thank you very much for it and I would love to read more.
+This article touched me deeply, thank you very much for it and I would love to read more like this.

 Kind regards